• Skip to primary navigation

 It is widely available in Asian, Chinese, Indian grocery stores or you might find super fresh ones in your local farmers market.
 Look for ones that feels heavy for it's size with a shiny purple skin and without any bruises or discoloration.

-Why do you soak eggplant before cooking?
+Why do you soak eggplant in salted water before cooking?

 Do you have to peel the eggplants before stir frying?